keatchong/GettingDataAndCleaningData/README.md

 4. `source(“run_analysis.R”)` to run
 5. Check output tidy_data.txt at working directory (the file will be overwritten each time step 4 is run)

+# Walk through Of Code
+## The script is straight forward single file script which containing the codes to carry out
+## all the needed steps with no other embedded functions.
+## While the script is commented appropriately at right place to aid understanding, you could read
+## the code with below high level subsection in mind

+### Reads data files into dataframes
+### Constructing transitioning dataframes
+### Extract variable labels from features dataframe
+### Replace column names of dat3 with valid labels
+### Extracts from dat3 only the measurements on mean and standard deviation
+### column combine dat1,dat2,dat3 to form first draft of tidy data
+### Replace activities code with descriptive activity names from activity.labels
+### Discard objects deemed not needed anymore at this stage to free up memory
+### rearrange tidy.data before rename fields
+### Relabels the data set with descriptive variable names.
+### Average of each variable for each activity and each subject to create
+### second data frame
+### output final data frame into text file